Table of contents

 Visual content

 Visual content is a general term that covers all visual media.
-This includes images, video, gifs, infographics, and memes.
+This includes images, videos, gifs, infographics, and memes.

 Visual engagement